Weighted Analytic Torsion for Weighted Digraphs: Introduction

-The theory of R-torsion and analytic torsion of Riemannian manifolds was developed during the 20-th century by K. Reidemeister \cite{rei}, John Milnor \cite{milnor}, D. B. Ray and I. Singer \cite{ray}, Werner M\"{u}ller \cite{muller}, J. Cheeger \cite{ch}, etc. Recently, Alexander Grigor'yan, Yong Lin and Shing-Tung Yau \cite{lin1} gave a discrete version of the R-torsion and the analytic torsion theory on digraphs and path complexes.
+The theory of R-torsion and analytic torsion of Riemannian manifolds was developed during the 20-th century by K. Reidemeister \cite{rei}, John Milnor \cite{milnor}, D. B. Ray and I. Singer \cite{ray}, Werner M\"{u}ller \cite{muller}, J. Cheeger \cite{ch}, etc. Let $M$ be a compact oriented Riemannian $m$-manifold with a smooth triangulation $K$.
+Let $\rho: \pi_1(K)\longrightarrow {\rm O}(E)$ be an acyclic orthogonal representation on a finite-dimensional real or complex vector space $E$.
+We have a chain complex